Émilie Bonnivard

 A native of Chambéry, Bonnivard served as Deputy Mayor of Montaimont from 2014 to 2017.
 She held one of the vice presidencies of the Regional Council of Auvergne-Rhône-Alpes from 2016 until 2017 under the presidency of Laurent Wauquiez, where she was tasked with agriculture and rurality.

+Bonnivard endorsed Christian Jacob as the party’s chairman in the run-up to the Republicans’ 2019 convention.

 Ahead of the 2022 presidential election, Bonnivard publicly declared her support for Michel Barnier as The Republicans' candidate.
+In the run-up to the Republicans' 2022 convention, she endorsed Éric Ciotti as the party's chairman.